yourlabs/blog/content/software.en.md

 [BigSudo](https://yourlabs.io/oss/bigsudo) is a lightweight free software to automate deployment.

 1. `bigsudo yourlabs.ssh @host` secures your SSH server, compliant with Mozilla Defense standards,
 1. `bigsudo yourlabs.traefik @host` depoys an automatic HTTPS server, compliant with Mozilla Defense standards
-1. `bigsudo yourproject? @host` deploys the project in which **you** are the hero !
+1. `bigsudo yourlabs.compose @host` deploys the project in which **you** are the hero !

 ## CRUDLFA+

-[CRUDLFA+](https://yourlabs.io/oss/crudlfap) est une bibliothèque de CRUD en MVC qui inclut une gestion des permissions "en dents de scie" particulièrement élegante.

-Basé sur le brilliantissime framework Django qui permet la meilleure vélocité itérative grace a ses fantastiques fonctionnalités d'ORM et de migrations sur un langage particulièrement conçu pour la lisibilité: Python.
+[CRUDLFA+](https://yourlabs.io/oss/crudlfap) is an MVC CRUD library featuring a smart design pattern to support granular permission code in a particularely elegant manner.

+Based on the brilliant Django framework, which offers the best iterative velocity thanks to its fantastic features such as ORM and migrations on an object oriented language particularily designed for introspection and
+readability: Python.

 ## Ryzom

-[Ryzom](https://yourlabs.io/oss/ryzom) est une bibliothèque de "components" type React, VueJS et consorts en pur Python, exploitant la transliteration isomorphique pour exporter les fonctions necessaires en JavaScript et proposant le data-binding comme le framework Meteor.
+[Ryzom](https://yourlabs.io/oss/ryzom) is a pur Python components library leveraging isomorphic transliteration to export Python callbacks to JavaScript and offering data-binding such as the Meteor framework.

-Templates, votre heure de gloire n'a pas survecu la nouvelle vague "Full Stack" !
+Templates, your glory didn't survive the new wave of "Full Stack" !

+# Sponsors

+Softwares we sponsor include: Python, Django, Transcrypt, Django-AllAuth